TSinWonderland/Educational/README.md

 - && MORE!

 <b>Setup:</b>
-Upload the "requirements.txt" file into your enviroment and run the following before using the code:
+Run the following before using the code:

 pip install -r requirements.txt

+<b>Important Notes:</b>
+- You must upload or include the requirements.txt file within your working environment or repository before running any scripts.
+- Any required CSV datasets must also be uploaded into your working directory or correctly referenced in the code.
+Ensure file paths match your local or notebook environment.
-<b>Note:</b> TensorFlow may fail depending on your Python version.
+- Some libraries, such as TensorFlow, may fail to install depending on your Python version.

 <b>Environment Recommended: </b>
 Jupyter Notebook / JupyterLab